-Press Add and select hard drive.
-Make sure to select existing disk option as shown below.
+Press Add and select the hard drive.
+Make sure to select an existing disk option.

 Browse and attach the converted 2012 R2 VMDK file.

 I’m sure it will start smoothly.
-VMware tools for Windows 2012 R2 also works fine in VMware workstation 10.
-I could able to install and use few extra features such as full screen, unity mode and improved display performance.
+VMware tools for Windows 2012 R2 also works fine in VMware workstation 10 and latest versions.
+I could able to install and use few extra features such as full screen, unity mode, and improved display performance.

 By using this method, you can use same VMDK (which converted from original Windows server 2012 R2 VHD) on VMware ESXi or vSphere hypervisor hosts.

-Share your experience about these steps to install and run Windows server 2012 R2 VHD on VirtualBox or VMware workstation.
+Share your experience about these steps to install and run Windows Server 2012 R2/2016 and 2019 VHD on VirtualBox or VMware workstation.